Toxygates/Panomicon/README.md

 This will download, filter and populate the following data:
 Ensembl platforms for Human, Rat and Mouse, miRBase miRNA sets, miRDB mRNA-miRNA interactions, and Gene Ontology (GO) terms.

-## Testing
+## Running development mode

-Once compilation, configuration, and database initialization are complete, Panomicon can be run in development mode for local testing by running
+Once compilation, configuration, and database initialization are complete, Panomicon can be run in development mode for local testing.

+### Angular application (new)

+First, start the backend by running

+`ant scalatra`

+in the Toxygates directory.

+Next, go into the angular directory and follow the instructions there.

+### GWT application (old)
+Since we no longer use the embedded Jetty servlet container in devmode, it is necessary to have a separate servlet container, such as tomcat, for this.
+The simplest way is to symlink the war/ directory to e.g. /var/lib/tomcat/webapps/panomicon (in the case of tomcat, and depending on the location of your tomcat installation).

+Next, run
 `
 ant devmode
 `
 in the Toxygates directory.

-This will start a web server on port 8888 where the main Panomicon interface can be accessed through /toxygates.html.
-The admin interface can be accessed through /admin.html.
+This will start the dynamic code server that allows client-side code changes to propagate when you reload the application.

+With devmode and tomcat (or some other servlet container) running, you should be able to go to e.g. localhost:8080/panomicon/toxygates.html.

+If you do not need dynamic code reloading, you can simply compile the application with `ant compile` and use a static version at the same URL without devmode.

 ## Deployment